modernish/modernish/README.md

 also have various enhancements over the GNU and BSD originals, some of which are made possible by their integration into the modernish shell environment.

-#### `use sys/base/readlink` ####
-`readlink` reads the target of a symbolic link, robustly handling strange filenames such as those containing newline characters.
-It stores the result in the `REPLY` variable and optionally writes it on standard output.

-Usage: `readlink` [ `-nsfQ` ] *file* [ *file* ... ]

-* `-n`: If writing output, don't add a trailing newline.
-* `-s`: *S*ilent operation: don't write output, only store it in `REPLY`.
-* `-f`: Canonicalise each path found, following all symlinks encountered, so the result is an absolute path that can be used starting from any working directory.
-For this mode, all but the last pathname component must exist.
-* `-Q`: Shell-*q*uote each unit of output.
-Separate by spaces instead of newlines.
-This generates a list of arguments in shell syntax, guaranteed to be suitable for safe parsing by the shell, even if the resulting pathnames should contain strange characters such as spaces or newlines and other control characters.

-#### `use sys/base/which` ####
-`which`: Outputs, and/or stores in the `REPLY` variable, either the first available directory path to each given command, or all available paths, according to the current `$PATH` or the system default path.
-Exits successfully if at least one path was found for each command, or unsuccessfully if none were found for any given command.

-Usage: `which` [ `-apqsnQ1` ] [ `-P` *number* ] *program* [ *program* ... ]

-* `-a`: List *a*ll executables found, not just the first one for each argument.
-* `-p`: Search the system default *p*ath, not the current `$PATH`.
-This is the minimal path, specified by POSIX, that is guaranteed to find all the standard utilities.
-* `-q`: Be *q*uiet: suppress all warnings.
-* `-s`: *S*ilent operation: don't write output, only store it in the `REPLY` variable.
-Suppress warnings except, if you run `which -s` in a subshell, the warning that the `REPLY` variable will not survive the subshell.
-* `-n`: When writing to standard output, do *n*ot write a final *n*ewline.
-* `-Q`: Shell-*q*uote each unit of output.
-Separate by spaces instead of newlines.
-This generates a list of arguments in shell syntax, guaranteed to be suitable for safe parsing by the shell, even if the resulting pathnames should contain strange characters such as spaces or newlines and other control characters.
-* `-1` (one): Output the results for at most *one* of the arguments in descending order of preference: once a search succeeds, ignore the rest.
-Suppress warnings except a subshell warning for `-s`.
-  This is useful for finding a command that can exist under several names, for example:
-  `which -f -1 gnutar gtar tar`
-  This option modifies which's exit status behaviour: `which -1` returns successfully if any match was found.
-* `-f`: Consider it a [*f*atal error](#user-content-reliable-emergency-halt)
-  if at least one of the given *program*s is not found.
-But if option `-1` is also given, only throw a fatal error if none are found.
-* `-P`: Strip the indicated number of *p*athname elements from the output, starting from the right.
-  `-P1`: strip `/program`;
-  `-P2`: strip `/*/program`,
-  etc. This is useful for determining the installation root directory for an installed package.

 #### `use sys/base/mktemp` ####
 A cross-platform shell implementation of `mktemp` that aims to be just as safe as native `mktemp`(1) implementations, while avoiding the problem of